Ah Boys to Men 3: Frogmen: Production

 The film was shot at the Naval Diving Unit in Sembawang Camp.

 The film was written by Jack Neo (梁智强) & Ivan Ho (夏友庆), and the film being directed by Jack Neo (梁智强).

 Music

-The official theme song of Ah Boys to Men 3: Frogmen, titled "Who Else", was written, composed and performed by Tosh Zhang, a YouTube personality who is part of the cast in the film.
+The official theme song of the film titled "Who Else", was written, composed and performed by Tosh Zhang, a YouTube personality who is part of the cast in the film.
 An official music video was uploaded on YouTube on February 4, 2015.

-The OST of Ah Boys to Men 3: Frogmen, titled "Why Me", was uploaded on YouTube on May 16, 2015.
+The OST of the film, titled "Why Me", was uploaded on YouTube on May 16, 2015.

-Home media

-Ah Boys to Men 3 Edition was released on DVD on 8 May 2015.

 Reception

 The film was expected to be a hit with profits estimated to surpass over $3 million at the box office after release.
-Singapore Box Office reported that an estimated $7.63 million have been grossed between the dates of 19 February and 7 May.
+Singapore Box Office reported that an estimated $7.63 million have been grossed between 19 February and 7 May.
 By the end of its theatrical run, the film had grossed $7.8 million, which was $0.1 million below the second installment's grossing's but $1.5 million higher than the first installment.

-This movie has been widely panned by critics and movie viewers worldwide, often calling out the "violence, abuse, torture and misuse of sergeants and soldiers" and "claimed simply unsettling and cringey".